amadeus4dev/developer-guides/docs/resources/flights.md

 chosen.
 Boost conversions and create a personalized experience by filtering out the noise and showing your users the flights which are best for them.

 Here is a quick cURL example piping the [Flight Offers Search API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-offers-search) results directly to the prediction API.
+Please note that a `X-HTTP-Method-Override` header parameter is required.

 Let’s look at flight offers for a Madrid-New York round trip (limiting to four options for this test illustration)